wgao19/frontend-basics-refill/README.md

 > I was amazed by reading one of my coworker's work.
 He can always write good code even on top of bad code.
 He recommended this book that I am currently reading.

+- [Here](https://blog.kenrick95.org/2018/03/code-practice/) is an article that this colleague wrote on his coding practice.

 ---

 ## Contributing to Open Source Community